 Visit any grocery store and you're likely to find an entire section dedicated to different flavors of hummus, including garlic, lentil, black bean, sweet potato and even dessert varieties like chocolate brownie.
 Of course, there are plenty of plain hummus options as well.
 Grab what sounds good to you, then add some pita chips to your basket to complete the ultimate snack.

-Hummus is for more than just dips and spreads.
-It's naturally creamy, so it's the perfect ingredient for a cream sauce.
+Hummus is naturally creamy, so it's the perfect ingredient for a cream sauce.
 Instead of a thick Alfredo sauce, tune into your healthy (yet indulgent) side with a hummus substitute.
-Because hummus is thicker than most cream sauces, thin out your hummus sauce with a little water to achieve the right consistency.
+Because hummus is thicker than most cream sauces, thin it out with a little water to achieve the right consistency.

-Just as you substitute hummus for mayo on your sandwich, try doing the same for a batch of deviled eggs.
-Not only will this make for a healthier snack, but it's delicious, too.
-To make deviled eggs, hard boil your eggs and slice each in half lengthwise, scooping out the yolk and placing them in a separate bowl.
+Just as you substitute hummus for mayo on your sandwich, try doing the same for a batch of deviled eggs: Hard-boil eggs and slice each in half lengthwise, scooping out the yolk and placing them in a separate bowl.
 Mash the yolk with a couple of tablespoons of hummus, then return the mixture to the hollowed-out egg whites.

 There's always room to be traditional, but it's also fun to step out of bounds.
 To do this, make a hummus pizza with pita bread as your base.
 Top with smeared hummus, arugula, fresh diced tomatoes, sliced cucumbers, and a sprinkling of your favorite cheese.
 Hummus pizza is best eaten with a fork and knife.

 Eat Hummus by Itself